microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 For our third rule `businessUnitTag` the _businessUnit_ must match a valid business unit.
 A list of business units will be referenced from configuration instead of hard coded in the rule.

-Configuration can be used within rule definitions by defining configuration in a YAML file then using the automatic `$Rule` variable.
+Configuration can be used within rule definitions by defining configuration in a YAML file then using the automatic `$Configuration` variable.

 In the example below:

 - We use the `Within` keyword to check if the _businessUnit_ tag uses any of the allowed values.
-- `allowedBusinessUnits` configuration value can be referenced using the syntax `$Rule.Configuration.allowedBusinessUnits`.
+- `allowedBusinessUnits` configuration value can be referenced using the syntax `$Configuration.allowedBusinessUnits`.
 - The rule definition is defined in [azureTags.Rule.ps1].
 - YAML configuration is defined in [PSRule.yaml].